 Find your perfect paddling adventure this summer near or in Grand Teton National Park.

 You can rent kayaks and canoes from Grand Teton Kayaking & Canoeing per hour with a minimum of 2 hours.
-Reservations are not available and rentals are on a first come, first served basis.
-You can rent them at the Colter Bay Village Marina.
+Reservations are not available and rentals are on a first come, first-served basis.
+You can rent them at the Colter Bay Village Marina in the park.
 Canoe and kayak rental times vary depending on the season and are open to all ages.
-Find more information at www.gtlc.com/activities/kayaks-canoes.
+Find more information at www.gtlc.com/activities/kayak-canoe-motorboat-rentals.